 Nurture and Educational Emails

-The mistake is making these too generic.
 Don't just share "5 Marketing Tips."
 Share "How Birmingham Retailers Increased Foot Traffic 34% Using Google Local Campaigns" with specific tactics and real examples.
-Specificity makes content credible and actionable.

 Cart Abandonment and Re-engagement

-When someone abandons a cart or goes quiet, your email copywriting needs to address the likely objection without being pushy.
-The first abandoned cart email should be a helpful reminder with the products they left behind.
-The second should handle common concerns (shipping costs, return policy, product questions).
-The third can introduce urgency or a small discount if appropriate.
+The first abandoned cart email should be a helpful reminder.
+The second should handle common concerns.
+The third can introduce urgency or a small discount.

 - Feed it context about your audience, offer, and goal before asking for copy